vespCV/VespaVelutina-Impact/README.md

 - **Current Phase:** Phase II screening
 - **Status:** Work in progress

-This repository contains exploratory research compiling available articles on the impact of *Vespa velutina* (Asian hornet) on honeybees (*Apis mellifera*) in Europe.
-The aim is to develop an online summary in a continuously updated, structured data repository (inspired on [InvaCost](https://github.com/Farewe/invacost)) that documents impact, which can be continuously updated as new research becomes available.
+This repository contains available articles on the impact of *Vespa velutina* (Asian hornet) on honeybees (*Apis mellifera*) in Europe.
+The aim is to develop an online summary of published data in a monthly updated repository.

 ## Table of Contents
 - [Project Overview](#project-overview)